mit Angeline Fischer

 Im Gespräch mit Alexander Maier beim English Breakfast

 Wie viele von euch bereits wissen sind die Interkulturellen Wochen jetzt um.
 Doch das Thema Interkultur bleibt stetig aktuell.
 Alexander Maier, einer der diesjährigen Oberbürgermeister Kandidaten, kam deshalb zum Englisch Breakfast ins Studio 1 und wir haben zusammen über das Thema Interkultur gesprochen.

-Start your morning with a special blend of English Breakfast found only at radiofips: an intercultural radio program featuring the internationally minded and culturally curious in Göppingen and the region.
-We profile and interview guest interested in local communities, bringing experiences from around the world.
+Start your morning with a special blend of English Breakfast found only at radiofips: an intercultural radio program featuring the internationally-minded and culturally curious in Göppingen and the region.
+We profile and interview guests interested in local communities, bringing experiences from around the world.
 This program is hosted in English with a unique mix of German flavours.

 Der perfekte Start in den Tag mit dem Aroma von English Breakfat auf radiofips: eine Sendung für interkulturell und international interessierte Hörer in Göppingen und Umgebung.
 Wir stellen Gäste vor, die an lokalen Geschehnissen interessiert sind und Erfahrungen aus aller Welt einbringen.
 Das Programm ist moderiert in Englisch bietet aber auch einige deutsche “Geschmacksnoten”

 As member of Stadtverband Kultur Göppingen we take the pledge from the „die Vielen“